qjebbs/vscode-super-replace/README.md

 ### Extract Tutorial

-Super replace provides another action called `Extract`.

-It's useful while extracting matched texts from mass texts.
-To simply understand it, we can take it as an action that remove all unmatched texts after replace.
+`Extract` action keeps only replaced texts in the document, it's useful for extracting content from mass texts.

 ## Requirements